genestack/user-docs/docs-rework/odm-api/contribute/transformations/single-cell/ingest-cell-and-expression.md

 }
 ```

-- `columns_to_drop` — list of cell metadata columns to exclude from import.
+- `columns_to_drop`: list of cell metadata columns to exclude from import.
-- `columns_renaming_map` — map of source column names to target names in ODM.
+- `columns_renaming_map`: map of source column names to target names in ODM.

 ## Linking resolution